microsoft/bond/doc/src/bond_cs.md

 Bond Comm is naturally asynchronous, and the C# implementation takes advantage of the idiomatic Task and async/await facilities of .NET.

-The initial release of Bond Comm is designed to run on Windows running .NET&nbsp;4.5 or .NET&nbsp;Core.
-Since .NET&nbsp;Core is still under development, we will update as needed.
-Mono support is forthcoming, as are Linux and Mac&nbsp;OS&nbsp;X.

-Only Windows 10 and Windows Server 2012 R2 have been tested to date.
+Bond Comm is designed to run on NET&nbsp;4.5 or .NET&nbsp;Core.
+Mono support is forthcoming, as are Linux and Mac&nbsp;OS&nbsp;X -- only Windows 10 and Windows Server 2012 R2 have been tested to date.

 See the following examples: